evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 The battery has a gross capacity of 60,5kWh and a net capacity of 58kWh, meaning you have a 2,5kWh buffer for protection.
 (4,1%).
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

  The [WLTP range](../../../../guides/understandingrange/wltp) is 420 km (261 mi).
-The consumption is 13,8kWh/100km for the WLTP standard test.
+The consumption is 13.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 88kW.
 A full charge from 0 - 100% would take 59 minutes, while a more common scenario of 10-80% would take 34 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 63%, resulting in an actual charge speed, including time loss on 67kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 63%, resulting in an actual charge speed, including time loss, of 67kW.
 Each charge session would take 32 minutes and 40 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 55 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 10 hours and 55 minutes.
 This trip will require five charge session(s) charging from 3% to 63%.
 The total time lost for charging up the battery will be 156 minutes.

 ### Onboard charger